 Connections help with understanding text.
 Readers can connect the story to themselves, another book, or the greater wide world.
 We call these text-to-self, text-to-text, and text-to-world reading.

 Questioning Owl is about asking yourself questions while reading to stay engaged with the text.
 What might happen next?
 What will the characters do to solve the problem?
-Without wondering about the story it is easy for children to fall in to a pattern of “word calling” and not reading for meaning.
+Without wondering about the story it is easy for children to fall into a pattern of “word calling” and not reading for meaning.

 Inferring is using the author’s words plus your own thoughts to come up with what the text really means.
 It often doesn’t mean just the actual words on the page, it has a greater thought.
 It is what probably isn’t happening when we read orally, as then we are hearing ourselves read and that is the main brain activity.
 You can’t just tell a child to infer, and this isn’t for beginning independent reading.

-Compare and contrast, digging deeper, synthesis, and new vocabulary are all more in depth strategies and probably not achievable on a first oral reading fluency assessment.
+Compare and contrast, digging deeper, synthesis, and new vocabulary are all more in-depth strategies and probably not achievable on a first oral reading fluency assessment.
 Some children are wonderful oral readers but do not comprehend what they are reading.
-I do not think a first reading of text should be assessed very often.
+I do not think a first reading of the text should be assessed very often.
 To practice fluency, readers’ theater where lines are repeated until fluent is a good activity.
 Rereading aloud after silent reading is fine.
-Cold first reading of text is difficult, as you can affirm from hearing people try to read verses in church or share written information without prior practice.
+Cold first reading of the text is difficult, as you can affirm from hearing people try to read verses in church or share written information without prior practice.
 One parent shared her child had to read aloud several pages of a book each night which to me is not fair to ask.
 In this case, I might give the child an idea of what the pages were about to help give some perspective to the reading, read the pages to her first, or shorten the assignment somewhat.
 What do you read after work?
 War and Peace, or do you want to look at a magazine or newspaper?
 We are all tired in the evening and family time is short, so use your common sense.

 If your child knows the lower case letters and their sounds, learns Skippy Frog and whisper it out as opposed to sound it out, can connect sound families, has more than one reading of a text before being judged, and still has problems it may be time for tutoring or professional assessment.
 But I promise you the first thing any tutor should do is teach the lower case letters and sounds, phonics, reading in context, and connecting sounds in words together with whatever strategies they find useful.
 In my opinion, most children with reading difficulties can be taught strategies that help them become good readers.